Copied to Clipboard

 VIEW OTHER LOCATIONS (7)

-Chaddsford Winery, 632 Baltimore Pike, Chadds Ford
+Chaddsford Winery, 632 Baltimore Pike, Chadds Ford, PA

-Harvest Ridge Winery, 1140 Newark Road, Toughkenamon
+Harvest Ridge Winery, 1140 Newark Road, Toughkenamon, PA

-Paradocx Vineyard, 1833 Flint Hill Road, Landenberg
+Paradocx Vineyard, 1833 Flint Hill Road, Landenberg, PA

-Old Stone Cider, 959 Chesterville Road, Lewisville
+Old Stone Cider, 959 Chesterville Road, Lewisville, PA

-Stargazers Vineyard, 1024 Wheatland Drive, Coatesville
+Stargazers Vineyard, 1024 Wheatland Drive, Coatesville, PA

 Plan for dinner at The Gables at Chadds Ford, set inside a renovated barn and featuring soaring ceilings and expansive windows that lend to its elegant charm.
 While it dates back to pre-Revolutionary War times, the restaurant serves up a modern menu, complete with dishes made with locally sourced ingredients.
 Spend the remainder of the evening relaxing at the 18th-century stone Brandywine River Hotel, furnished with four poster colonial-style bed frames, jacuzzi tubs and fireplaces.
 Or check in to the Inn at Whitewing, a 1700s farmhouse that houses 10 rooms.
 Don’t miss breakfast in the morning, served in a fully restored 1796 hay barn.